tedneward/Azgaarnoth/Classes/Feats.md

 You can only gain this benefit if you are wielding a weapon that deals piercing or slashing damage.
 If you are using a ranged weapon, the creature must be within 30 feet of you for you to gain this benefit.

+## Destined
+*Prerequisite: must have backstory elements and DM's approval to take this feat*

+You are part of a tapestry of purpose beyond your reckoning, and you are destined for great things, not to be stymied by the whims of luck or karma.
+You know that you will leave a mark on the story that unfolds around you, and perhaps even on the world You gain the following benefits:
+* You increase one ability score of your choice by 1.
+* Choose two backgrounds that are different than the one you started with.
+You gain those backgrounds' features in addition to your original background feature.
+This does not grant you additional proficiencies or equipment.
+* You have 3 destiny points.
+When you make an ability check and see the total but before you know the result of the check, you can spend 1 Destiny Point to change the number you rolled on the d20 to 15.
+You cannot use this to alter a check that affects a spell (such as for telekinesis or counterspell), a check that affects a grapple, or a Concentration check.
+* You regain all expended Destiny Points when you finish a long rest.

 ## Determination
 *Prerequisite: human*